minnesotanlp/mpo/README.md

     $ uv pip install vllm==0.8.4
     ```
   - Refer to the [SGLang documentation](https://docs.sglang.ai/) for more details.
 - Training start and end notifications are currently sent via [Pushover](https://pushover.net/api).
-If you do not wish to use this feature, you can simply comment out the relevant lines in the launch script: `examples/scripts/mpo.py`.
+If you do not wish to use this feature, you can simply comment out the relevant lines in the launch script: `examples/scripts/mpoppo.py`.
-- The `launch_mpo.sh` script in `scripts/mpo_experiments` demonstrates how to train models using MPO with different parameter configurations.
+- The `launch_mpoppo.sh` script in `scripts/mpo_experiments` demonstrates how to train models using MPOPPO with different parameter configurations.
 - The `launch_rm_mrm.sh` script in `scripts/mpo_experiments` shows how to instantiate and serve LLMs via SGLang over an SSH connection.

 Below is the README from trl repository.